learnk8s/learnk8s.io/src/k8bit/content.md

 The `resourceVersion` could help you make your code more robust.

-Here's what you can change:
+Here's what you could do:

 1. The first request retrieves all the Pods.
 The response is a list of Pods with a `resourceVersion`.
 You should save that number.
 1. You start the Watch API from that specific `resourceVersion`.